OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 ### Register the bot

-1. Go to the Microsoft Bot Framework portal at https://dev.botframework.com and sign in.
-(The bot registration portal accepts a Work or School Account or a Microsoft Account.)
+1. Go to the Microsoft Bot Framework Portal at https://dev.botframework.com/bots/new and sign in.
-1. Click Register.
-(If the Register button is not shown, click **My bots** in the top navigation.)

 1. Complete the Bot profile section, entering a Display name, Bot handle and description.

     ![](Images/Exercise2-04.png)

 1. Complete the Configuration section.
-    1. For the Messaging endpoint, use the Forwarding https address from ngrok prepended to the route to the MessagesController in the Visual Studio project.
-In the example, this is `https://a2632edd.ngrok.io/API/Messages`
+    1. For the Messaging endpoint, use the Forwarding https address from ngrok with /api/messages appended to provide the route to the MessagesController in the Visual Studio project.
+In the example, this is `https://a2632edd.ngrok.io/api/messages`
     1. Click the **Create Microsoft App ID and password button**.
 This opens a new browser tab/window.
     1. In the new browser tab/window the application is registered in Azure Active Directory.
 Click **Generate an app password to continue**.
     1. An app password is generated.
 Copy the password and save it.
 You will use it in a subsequent step.